ComposableFi/composable/rfcs/0013-redesign-assets-id-system.md

 non-mintable.
 Mintable assets tend to be purely local in their scope and function while non-mintable assets tend to come into our consensus system externally (via XCM).
-To ensure no overlap in function between these assets, they each should belong to their own instance of pallet-assets.
+To ensure no overlap in function between these assets, they each should belong to their own instance of an assets' pallet.

 When also considering pallet-balances for our native asset, it becomes clear that some amount of assisted routing will be necessary.
 While routing between